Professor Richard Kenchington

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-Coastal and marine ecosystem management; transdisciplinary knowledge sharing for monitoring, reporting and community engagement; capacity building for planning and sustainable management.
+Coastal and marine ecosystem management; marine biodiversity and natural resource conservation; transdisciplinary knowledge sharing for planning and sustainable management.

 Current research projects: